What is a heart attack?

 What other treatments are effective for cardiac arrest?

 Electrical defibrillation is well established as the only effective therapy for cardiac arrest due to ventricular fibrillation.
 The scientific evidence to support early defibrillation is overwhelming, the single most important determinant of survival being the delay from collapse to delivery of the first shock.
-The chances of successful defibrillation decline at a rate of 7 – 10% with each minute; basic life support will help to sustain a shockable rhythm, but is not a definitive treatment.
+The chances of successful defibrillation decline at a rate of 7 to 10% with each minute; basic life support will help to sustain a shockable rhythm, but is not a definitive treatment.

 What makes a victim suitable for defibrillation?